panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 In the example above accessing `props.count` inside `computed()` maintains the reactivity when `props.count` changes. `props` object is reactive and any changes to it are tracked correctly.

-The downside of this approach is you *always* have to use a property accessor (e.g. `props.count`) to access any prop inside of the setup script.
+The downside of this approach is you *always* have to use a property accessor (e.g. `props.count`) to access a prop inside of the setup script.

-Anyways, I find myself using this approach most of the time.
+Anyways, I recommend using `props` object directly in most of the cases.

 ## 3. Solution 2: use toRefs() helper